lucasjellema/katacoda-scenarios/functions-on-oci/step2.md

 ## Deploy the Function

-Deploy the Function Hello, into an app that was created beforehand
+Deploy the Function Hello, into an app that was created beforehand.
+At this stage a container image is built to host and run the function.
+This container image is pushed to the Oracle Container Registry on OCR.
+It is this image that is used to start a container from when the function is (first) invoked.

 `fn -v deploy --app "lab$LAB_ID"`{{execute}}